(eye soe sor' bide)

 What SIDE EFFECTS can this medicine cause?

-Side effects from isosorbide are common.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Isosorbide may cause side effects.
+Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away:

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 What should I do in case of OVERDOSE?